 Michelle Kuen Suet FUNG 馮捲雪

-Currently lives and works in Hong Kong
+Currently lives and works in Hong Kong and San Francisco

 Owing to her multi-faceted background and international outlook, Fung draws inspirations from a wide range of sources and popular sub-cultures, including fairy tales, children’s picture books, the Japanese Otaku, fifteenth-century European etching, as well as traditional Chinese painting.
 Animals and their relationships with humans, explored from various intellectual and philosophical angles whether emotional, sustenance, or environmental, is a long recurring thread in her works